jmurty/jamesmurty.com/content/migrate-wordpress-blog-to-static-site.md

  2. [Export][wordpress-export] and download your Wordpress posts and comments as an XML file.
 I saved this file as `site.wordpress.xml`
- 3. Run the `pelican-import` command to convert the Wordpress posts into Markdown-formatted files in the `content` directory:
+ 3. Run the `pelican-import` command to convert the Wordpress posts into Markdown-formatted files written to the `content` directory:

         :::bash
         pelican-import --wpfile --dir-page \